Rounding Error Analysis of Linear Recurrences Using Generating Series: Floating-Point Errors

 The toy example from Section~\ref{sec:toy abs} illustrates error propagation in fixed-point arithmetic, where each elementary operation introduces a bounded absolute error.
 In a floating-point setting, the need to deal with the propagation of relative errors complicates the analysis.
 Thorough treatments of the analysis of floating-point computations can be found in the books of Wilkinson~{\cite{Wilkinson1963}} and Higham~{\cite{Higham2002}}.
 We will use the following definitions and properties.

 For simplicity, we assume that we are working in binary floating-point arithmetic with unbounded exponents.
-We make no attempt at covering underflows.
-(It would be interesting, though, to extend the methodology to this case.)
-Following standard practice, our results are mainly based on the following inequalities that link the approximate version $\tilde{\ast}$ of each arithmetic operation $\ast \nosymbol \in \{ +, -, \times, / \}$ to the corresponding exact mathematical operation:
+We make no attempt at covering underflows \footnote{It would be interesting to extend the methodology to this case.
+Doing so might require adapting the results of this section and the previous one to deal with equations mixing features of absolute and relative error analysis.}.
+Following standard practice, our error bounds are mainly based on the following inequalities that link the approximate version~$\tilde{\ast}$ of each arithmetic operation $\ast \nosymbol \in \{ +, -, \times, / \}$ to the corresponding exact mathematical operation:

 In addition, we occasionally use the fact that multiplications by powers of two are exact.

 The quantity~$u$ that appears in the above bounds is called the {\tmem{unit roundoff}} and depends only on the precision and rounding mode.
 For example, in standard $t$\mbox{-}bit round-to-nearest binary arithmetic, one can take $u = 2^{- t}$.